raspberrypilearning/getting-started-scratch/en/step_5.md

 move (10) steps
 ```

-**Tip**: Scratch blocks are colour-coded so you will find `when green flag clicked`{:class="block3events"} in the `Events`{:class="block3events"} menu.
+**Tip:** Scratch blocks are colour-coded, so you will find `when green flag clicked`{:class="block3events"} in the `Events`{:class="block3events"} blocks menu.

-Now click on the green flag above the stage and the cat will move.
+Now, click on the green flag above the Stage and the cat will move.

 --- /task ---

-You can add more sprites to your project and you can also add a backdrop.
+You can add more sprites to your project, and you can also add a backdrop.

 --- task ---